potatoeggy/flashnote/readme.md

 # Flashnote
-Change a page of text into easy-to-study flashcards
+**Automatically change a page of text into easy-to-study flashcards.**